Marshal-Kalynchuk/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/test/README.md

 ## Test Structure

-The tests are organized by functionality:
+The tests are now organized by captcha type and functionality:

+### Captcha Types
-- `index.test.ts`: Basic detection tests for reCAPTCHA and hCAPTCHA
+- `/captcha-types/recaptcha.test.ts`: Tests specific to reCAPTCHA detection and solving
-- `detection.test.ts`: Extensive detection tests for all types of reCAPTCHA (checkbox, invisible, score-based)
-- `solve.test.ts`: Tests for solving various types of CAPTCHAs
+- `/captcha-types/hcaptcha.test.ts`: Tests specific to hCAPTCHA detection and solving
-- `image-captcha.test.js`: Tests for the image CAPTCHA detection and solving
+- `/captcha-types/image-captcha.test.ts`: Tests specific to image CAPTCHA detection and solving

+### Common Tests
+- `/common/detection.test.ts`: Common detection functionality and utilities
+- `/common/solving.test.ts`: Common solving functionality and utilities

+### Integration Tests
+- `/integration/index.test.ts`: Integration tests for the plugin itself

+This structure makes it easier to add new captcha types in the future while keeping the test files organized and maintainable.

 ## Running Tests